Brisbane Airport: Domestic terminal

 Brisbane Airport's domestic terminal is a two-storey curved building with three complete satellite arms extending beyond the building providing additional passenger lounge and gate facilities for airlines.

 The domestic terminal has three distinct areas serving Qantas and QantasLink at the northern end of the building and Virgin Australia at the southern end of the building with other carriers such as Jetstar located in the central area of the terminal.

 The Qantas concourse has nine bays served by aerobridges including one served by a dual bridge.
 It has three lounges – The Qantas Club, Business Class and Chairman's Lounge.
-Virgin Australia occupies what was the former Ansett Australia end of the terminal.
+Virgin Australia occupies what was previously the Ansett Australia end of the terminal.
 Its concourse has 11 parking bays, nine of which are served by aerobridges including two served by a dual bridge.
 It has two lounges – the Virgin Australia Lounge which is located in the former Golden Wing Club opposite Gate 41 and the Beyond Lounge.

 Remote bays are located to the north and south of the building (serving non-jet aircraft), and in the central area (serving jet aircraft).

 On 27 February 2014, Qantas announced it had disposed of its long-term lease (signed in 1987) at the domestic terminal which was due to expire on 30 December 2018.
 Under the new arrangements, Qantas retains exclusive use and operational control over much of the northern end of the terminal until the end of 2018 while securing rights to key infrastructure beyond this period.